-curren at or potential enrollee or contracting provider, upon request.
-The state attests that the ving entities provide this information: State Managed Care entities Both or sub 2- MHPAEA Reason for any denial for reimbursement or payment for mental health stance use disorder benefits must be made available to the enrollee by the health plan State.
-The state attests that the following entities provide denial information: State Managed Care entities Both te assures that, with respect to pre-existing medical conditions, one of the following tements applies to its plan: (42CFR 457.480) 6.3.1.
-6.3.2. exclusion for covered services (Section 2102(b)(1)(B)(ii)); OR Guidance: States may request two additional purchase options in Title XXI: cost effective coverage through a community-based health delivery system and for the purchase of family coverage.
+current t or potential enrollee or contracting provider, upon request.
+The state attests that the ing entities provide this information: ⊠ State ☐ Managed Care entities Both mental enrolle - MHPAEA Reason for any denial for reimbursement or payment for health or substance use disorder benefits must be made available to the by the health plan or the State.
+The state attests that the following a provide denial information: ⊠ State ☐ Managed Care entities 6.3.
+Both The State assures that, with respect to pre-existing medical conditions, one of the following two statements applies to its plan: (42CFR 457.480) 6.3.1.
+6.3.2. [ exclusion for covered services (Section 2102(b)(1)(B)(ii)); OR The State contracts with a group health plan or group health insurance coverage, or contracts with a group health plan to provide family coverage under a waiver (see Section 6.6.2. (formerly 6.4.2) of the template).
+Pre-existing medical conditions are permitted to the extent allowed by HIPAA/ERISA.
+(Formerly 8.6.)
+(Section 2103(f)) Describe: Guidance: States may request two additional purchase options in Title XXI: cost effective coverage through a community-based health delivery system and for the purchase of family coverage.
 (Section 2105(c)(2) and (3)) (457.1005 and 457.1010) 6.4.
 Additional Purchase Options- If the State wishes to provide services under the plan through cost effective alternatives or the purchase of family coverage, it must request the appropriate option.
-To be approved, the State must address the following: (Section 2105(c)(2) and (3)) (42 CFR 457.1005 and 457.1010) 6.4.1.
-Cost Effective Coverage- Payment may be made to a State in excess of the 10 percent limitation on use of funds for payments for: 1) other child health assistance for targeted low-income children; 2) expenditures for health services initiatives under the plan for improving the health of children (including targeted low-income children and other low-income children); 3) expenditures for outreach activities as provided in Section 2102(c)(1) under the plan; and 4) other reasonable costs incurred by the State to administer the plan, if it demonstrates the following (42CFR 457.1005(a)):
+To be approved, the State must address the following: (Section 2105(c)(2) and (3)) (42 CFR 457.1005 and 457.1010) 6.4.1. [ Cost Effective Coverage- Payment may be made to a State in excess of the 10 percent limitation on use of funds for payments for: 1) other child health assistance for targeted low-income children; 2) expenditures for health services initiatives under the plan for improving the health of children (including targeted low-income children and other low-income children); 3) expenditures for outreach activities as provided in Section 2102(c)(1) under the plan; and 4) other reasonable costs incurred by the State to administer the plan, if it demonstrates the following (42CFR 457.1005(a)):